LosKogutos/PlantPlaces/README.md

 # PlantPlaces

-A simple JEE web application with ability to store and browse through units of various plants with their details and photos.
+A simple J2EE web application with ability to store and browse through units of various plants with their details and photos.
 Was made for learning purposes during online course (credits: https://www.youtube.com/user/discospiff)

 Technology stack: